D0phinder/D0phinder/README.md

 - 👋 Hi, I’m @D0phinder.
 - 👀 I’m aiming to be a front-end developer.
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
-- 💞️ I’m looking to collaborate on anyone that can help me on my journey to becoming a fron-tend developer.
+- 💞️ I’m looking to collaborate on anyone that can help me on my journey to becoming a front-end developer.
 - 📫 How to reach me robienjamesp@gmail.com.

 <!---